jambonz/next-static-site/markdown/docs/webhooks/gather.md

     "hintsBoost": 10
   },
   "say": {
-    "text": "To speak to Sales press 1.
-To speak to customer support press 2.", "synthesizer": {
+    "text": "To speak to Sales press 1 or say Sales.
+To speak to customer support press 2 or say Support", "synthesizer": {
       "vendor": "Google",
       "language": "en-US"